Learn more

 MegaETH introduced the first real-time EVM execution engine, allowing the network to process a large volume of transactions immediately upon arrival.
 MegaETH achieves this by concentrating execution to a small number of nodes, decentralizing block validation, and utilizing its custom built block-building algorithm.
 This real-time capability is a significant advancement over traditional Layer-2s, which often require additional layers of communication and validation before a transaction is processed.

 MegaETH's real-time processing and low-latency environment not only improves user experience but also opens up new possibilities for dApps that rely on quick and consistent data, such as trading platforms, gaming, and IoT solutions.
 Additionally, unique features such as smart contract compilation and a novel state trie empower developers to build more sophisticated dApps.
-Lastly, MegaETH is fully EMV-compatible, ensuring that developers can easily deploy existing Ethereum-based applications onto the MegaETH network.
+Lastly, MegaETH is fully EVM-compatible, ensuring that developers can easily deploy existing Ethereum-based applications onto the MegaETH network.

 To sum it up, here’s a brief overview of how these L2s compare: